Spherical Convolutional Neural Networks: Stability to Perturbations in SO(3): Conclusions

-In this way, \eqref{eq:rotationSize} links the perturbation size to the rotation distance \eqref{eq:rotationDistance}, and determines how far from a rotation of $x$ the actual perturbation $x_\tau$ is [cf. \eqref{eq:perturbedSignal}].
-Note that if the admissible perturbation is a rotation, then $\| \tau \|_\SO3=\| \nabla \tau \|_\SO3=0$.
-Likewise, $\| \tau \|_\SO3=\| \nabla \tau \|_\SO3=0$ implies that $\tau$ is actually a rotation, $\tau \in \SO3$.
-An example of a perturbation stemming from a rotation diffeomorphism is illustrated in Fig.~\ref{fig:diffeomorphism}.
+In this way, \eqref{eq:rotationSize} links the perturbation size to the rotation distance [cf. \eqref{eq:rotationDistance}] and determines how far from a rotation the actual perturbation $\tau$ is.
+Note that if the diffeomorphism perturbation is the rotation operation, all local rotations are same and $\| \tau \|_\SO3=\| \nabla \tau \|_\SO3\!=\!0$.
+Likewise, $\| \tau \|_\SO3=\| \nabla \tau \|_\SO3\!=\!0$ implies that the diffeomorphism perturbation is the rotation, i.e., $\tau \in \SO3$.
+An example of the diffeomorphism perturbation is illustrated in Fig.~\ref{fig:diffeomorphism}.

-We have now defined the admissible perturbations of the signal, as those that modify the underlying space $\mbS_{2}$ by using local rotations, i.e. rotations whose size depends on the specific point in space [cf. Def.~\ref{def:rotationDiffeomorphism}].
-Next, we restrict our attention to the family of \emph{Lipschitz} filters. \begin{definition}[Lipschitz filters] A filter $h:\mbS_{2} \to \reals$ is a \emph{Lipschitz filter}, if there exists a constant $C_h$ such that
+We have now defined the diffeomorphism perturbations of the spherical signal, as those that modify the spherical space $\mbS_{2}$ by using local rotations, i.e. rotations whose axes and angles vary as specific points in the spherical space change [cf. Def.~\ref{def:rotationDiffeomorphism}].
+Next, we restrict our attention to the family of \emph{Lipschitz} filters. \begin{definition}[Lipschitz filter] A spherical convolutional filter $h:\mbS_{2} \to \reals$ is \emph{Lipschitz}, if there exists a constant $C_h$ such that